AnthonyGDoueihi/what-does-your-face-sound-like/README.md

 <!-- GETTING STARTED -->
-### Local
+### Running Locally

-There is no required external install, but a local server is required to access the webcam.
+There is no required external install, but a local server is needed to access the webcam.